-- 1 Make sure the PWR/SYS LED is on and not blinking. - 2 Press the WPS On/Off button for two seconds and release it. - 3 Press the WPS button on another WPS-enabled device within range of the VMG.
-The 2.4G WLAN/WPS or 5G WLAN/WPS LED flashes orange while the VMG sets up a WPS connection with the other wireless device. - 4 Once the connection is successfully made, the 2.4G WLAN/WPS or 5G WLAN/WPS LED shines green.
+- 1 Make sure the PWR LED is on and not blinking. - 2 Press the WPS On/Off button for more than five seconds and release it. - 3 Press the WPS button on another WPS-enabled device within range of the VMG.
+The WLAN/WPS LED flashes orange while the VMG sets up a WPS connection with the other wireless device. - 4 Once the connection is successfully made, the WLAN/WPS LED shines green.
+Note that the connection to the 2.4GHz wireless network has priority.

-To turn off the wireless network, press the Wi-Fi On/Off button for one to five seconds.
-The 2.4G WLAN/WPS or 5G WLAN/WPS LED turns off when the wireless network is off.
+To turn off the wireless network, press the WLAN On/Off button for more than five seconds.
+The WLAN/WPS LED turns off when the wireless network is off.